KinsonDigital/NukeLearning/CICDRequirements.md

 - [x] Check that a tag that matches the csproj version does not already exist
 - [x] Check that the release notes exist.
 (Not prod release notes)
 - [x] Check that the release notes contain at least one issue number for each issue in the milestone
+- [x] Check that the release notes version in the title is correct
 - [x] Check that a GitHub release does not already exist
 - [x] Nuget package release does not exist yet
 - [ ] Real world testing complete